kristoff-it/redis-memolock/README.md

-# redis-memolock
+# Redis MemoLock
- MemoLock - Distributed Memoization with Promises
+Redis MemoLock - Distributed Memoization with Promises

 ## What is a MemoLock?
 I chose the name so don't think this is something you should already know.